The Best Pull Day Workout Routine for Strength & Hypertrophy

 Bilateral Dumbbell Rows

-Bilateral dumbbell rows will effectively target your lats, traps, rhomboids, and back deltoid muscles.
-They are essential for developing holistic back strength.
+Bilateral dumbbell rows are a staple in any good pull day workout.
+They effectively target your lats, traps, rhomboids, and back deltoid muscles, essential for developing holistic back strength.

 Coach Radomir performs bilateral dumbbell rows.